mongodb/mongosql/evaluator/expr_values.md

-# SQLValues Overview
+# SQLValue Overview

-This document gives an overview of all the types that pertain to SQLValues, how they relate to each other, and what they are for.
+This document gives an overview of all the types that pertain to `SQLValue`s, how they relate to each other, and what they are for.
 The types discussed here can be found in `expr_values.go`, `expr_values_base.go`, `expr_values_mongosql.go`, and `expr_value_mysql.go`.

 ## SQLValue Interface